joxana/alx-system_engineering-devops/README.md

-a repo for a basic shell quiz
+a script to swith a user